Difference Between Leisure Vehicles – RVs, Motorhomes, Campervans & Caravans

 A Caravan, also known as a mobile home, is not an RV since it is an unpowered trailer that needs a powered vehicle in order to move from one place to another.

-Though unpowered, Caravans can be plugged in to power outlets, have their own battery pack or even a small generator in order to power things like lights, fridges and even some kitchen appliances.
+Often unpowered, caravans can be plugged in to power outlets.
+They can have their own battery pack.
+Even a small generator in order to power things like lights, fridges and even some kitchen appliances.
 They’ll also include basic bedding, seating, bench space, and sometimes even a toilet and shower.

 Because of their limited mobility, caravans are usually used for extended camping or holiday trips, or as a permanent holiday home.

-If you’d like to buy a Caravan, Motorhome, Campervan, or any kind of RV for that matter, talk to the team at Finance EZI.
+If you’d like to buy a Caravan, Motorhome, Campervan, or any kind of RV.
+Talk to the team at Finance EZI.
 We can negotiate competitive rates for leisure vehicle finance to help you get out on the open road.

 Call us on 1300 003 003 today, or apply online to get things moving.